FrostByte2/FrostByte2/README.md

 - 👋 Hi, I’m @FrostByte2
 - 👀 I’m interested in ...
-Linux and Cyber security and windows server desktop
+Linux and Cyber security and windows Server Desktop
 - 🌱 I’m currently learning ...
-Linux and cyber security.
+Linux and CyberSecurity.

 <!---
 FrostByte2/FrostByte2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.